-- A. While it is the contractor's responsibility to ensure federal funds are not being used to make multiple payments for the same purpose, the COR must provide appropriate contract administration and oversight.
-This includes documenting the contract file with the rationale supporting approval or disapproval of reimbursement for a paid leave request.
-The file must contain the contractor's representation required in the special contract requirement (Attachment 1). - B. Given other sources of contractor relief available under the CARES Act and the Families First Coronavirus Relief Act (FFCRA), if the contractor has claimed or received other relief, including credits allowed, the contractor must submit supporting documentation along with the financial and other information necessary to support their requests for reimbursement under section 3610, as required in the special contract requirement in Attachment 1. - C. When approving payments the COR must ensure that: 1) the contractor's explanation as to why claimed hours could not be worked is accurate and 2) the contractor has submitted a signed representation regarding other relief claimed or received, including credits allowed, along with the financial and other documentation necessary to support their requests for reimbursement.
-CORs must retain all supporting documentation received from the contractor for audit purposes. - D. The Act specifically requires the reduction of the maximum reimbursement authorized by the amount of credit a contractor is allowed pursuant to division G of Public Law 116-127 (Families First Coronavirus Response Act) and any applicable credits a contractor is allowed under the CARES Act.
+- (iv) Have been kept in a ready state and the contractor is prepared to resume performance in a timely manner; and - (v) Were provided paid leave at rates calculated based on the rates the contractor would have paid the employees but for the COVID-19 pandemic. - 3) Validate that the costs claimed - - (i) Are only for paid leave meeting all of the previous numbered conditions; and - (ii) Constitute the only reimbursement or payment it has received or expects to receive for this purpose. - E. When approving payments the COR must ensure that: 1) The contractor provided the information in paragraph C. above; 2) To the COR's knowledge, the information, the contractor provided, for example why claimed hours could not be worked is accurate; and 3) The contractor has submitted a signed representation regarding other relief claimed or received, including credits allowed, along with the financial and other documentation necessary to support their requests for reimbursement.
+CORs must retain all supporting documentation received from the contractor for audit purposes. - F. The Act specifically requires the reduction of the maximum reimbursement authorized by the amount of credit a contractor is allowed pursuant to division G of Public Law 116-127 (Families First Coronavirus Response Act) and any applicable credits a contractor is allowed under the CARES Act.
 This may not always be possible at the time of reimbursement.
 For example, a contractor may receive employment tax credits under Division G of the FFCRA or elsewhere in the CARES Act long after submitting an invoice for a reimbursement of paid leave.
 Therefore, the special contract requirement in Attachment 1 requires the contractor to notify the CO and repay any double payments.